ATTICUS BLACK AND THE BROWN RABBIT

 Well, he was ordinary in the sense that he loved soccer and so on, kicked footballs and flew kites and would occasionally get into fights, but he was different in the sense that he saw and smelt things that other little boys didn’t see or smell.
 But more importantly, he felt everything.

 If he saw a kid being bullied, he felt the injury as keenly and personally as the day his parents decided to separate.
 If he scored a goal in soccer, his heart exploded into a trillion pieces, nearly killing him.
-Some days it were as though his heart were as heavy as lead, others, it was as brilliantly bright and light as a fire-engine-red balloon.
+Some days, it was as though his heart were as heavy as led, and others, it was as brilliantly bright and light as a fire-engine-red balloon.

 There were thousands of other substances, forms and colors his heart would take on from day to day, and as his legs lengthened, arms stretched and voice lowered, he began to realize how extra-ordinary he was.

 He found himself hurt more than happy and unsure more than certain about almost everything.
 What he should have for lunch and who he should have it with, all of these simple things became so very big and a few of the very Atticus Black-like the things he did, like painting, trumpeting and saying it how it is, received smirks and cold cringes.
 Things that felt so natural, honest and good.
 Friends started to compete for things that seemed awfully strange to compete for.
 The world in which he had grown, which was full of love, consideration and carefully constructed kind words, suddenly became a competition.

 Why did Mrs. Martin insist that he have potential and should therefore pass every test with flying colours?
 Why did his best friend, Damien, begin to look at him like some kind of threat?
 The more he did to be unnoticed and non-threatening, the more fluroscent he became and with age his own company, which used to be a palace of curiosity and comfort, converted into a claustrophobic cage.

 “Different” had never been something to strive for.
 How did this happen?
 He wondered.